Fantasy Sumo Predictions

 The final output is a dynamic HTML report that serves as the ultimate fantasy sumo cheat sheet.

-[Here are the predictions for the upcoming January 2026 tournament]
+Here are the predictions for the upcoming January 2026 tournament: Predictions

-By combining deep domain knowledge with modern machine learning techniques, this project transforms raw sumo data into a powerful and insightful prediction engine.
+By combining deep domain knowledge with modern machine learning techniques, this project transforms raw sumo data into a powerful and insightful prediction engine for a particular fantasy sumo league.